tandasat/CheckSDL/README.md

 - An average number of imported banned functions categorized as Require.
 - An average number of imported banned functions categorized as Recommended.

 For all of them, the lower number, the better.
-So let's compare results for system32 directoryies on both Windows XP SP3 and 7 SP1.
+So let's compare results for system32 directories on both Windows XP SP3 and 7 SP1.

     #ofCV #ofHV (Built) NewComp (Ver) GS     SEHP   DEP    ASLR   HeapP  #ofSS #ofBF1 #ofBF2  (Path)
     3.61  1.68          94.19%        32.15% 44.90%	95.14% 95.05% 99.05% 0.00  3.53   1.64	  XP SP3